danieltjw/aifutures/README.md

 ### Summary:

-- Maximising information entropy (and protecting against information entropy reduction) as a solution to the AI alignment problem

 - The world will increasing shift towards possibility space expansion (explore) from the previous dominant mode of survival (exploit) due to the abundance in Intellect and Energy in the coming decade

+- Maximising Possibility Space (Entropy) as a solution to the AI alignment problem

 ---